You must apply for site permission if you want to hold an event in a park, open space or street in Bristol, such as a:

 Read the guide for event organisers, which covers your responsibilities as an event organiser, the site permission process and how much notice you should give.

 Come along to one of our advice sessions, where you can talk to us about your plans and get guidance on holding an event and the site permission process.

 Application fees and site hire costs

-You have to pay an application fee and site hire costs for every event on council land.
+You have to pay an application and a site hire fee for every event on council land.

 We have a variety of parks you can use to hold an event.
 Our location map shows each site with details of: